juntelart/retroarch-roms-renamer/README.md

 # Retroarch ROMs Renamer

-It's a little script to rename roms according to libretro names convenion for that the thmbnails download feature match with correct thumbnail
+It's a little script to rename roms according to libretro names convenion for that the thumbnails download feature match with correct thumbnail

 ## STEPS